sadscv/JournalReading/articles/2022Summer/【D842】How_smarter_AI_will_change_creativity.md

  >
 > **elite**:精英；精华；杰出人物
  >
-> **Bring on the revolution**
- >

 11.For years it has been said that ai-powered automation poses a threat to people in repetitive, routine jobs, and that artists, writers and programmers were safer.
 Foundation models challenge that assumption.
-But they also show how ai can be used as a software **sidekick **to enhance productivity.
+But they also show how ai can be used as a software **sidekick** to enhance productivity.
 This machine intelligence does not resemble the human kind, but offers something entirely different.
 Handled well, it is more likely to complement humanity than **usurp** it.

 > **sidekick**:搭档；帮手；朋友
  >